Updated February 2024, by Kristina Johansen

 - Chicken thighs (preferably with skin)

 You’ve probably already come across the term “ketogenic diet” in your search for information on the best diet for dogs with cancer.
-Essentially, it’s a high-fat, low-carbohydrate diet designed to lead the body into a state called ketosis.
-In ketosis, the body primarily relies on ketones, derived from fats, for energy rather than carbohydrates (glucose).
+Essentially, it’s a high-fat, low-carbohydrate diet designed to lead the body into ketosis.
+In ketosis, the body primarily relies on ketones, derived from fats, for energy instead of carbohydrates (glucose).

 What’s the goal of a keto diet?

-We know that cancer cells prefer glycose for energy.
-So, by changing the diet to a high-fat, low-carb diet, theoretically, the body will use fat as energy while cancer cells are starved.
+We know that cancer cells prefer to use glucose as their energy source.
+Therefore, in theory, by changing the diet to a high-fat, low-carb diet, the body will use fat for energy, while cancer cells are starved of glucose.

 Is there evidence to support keto diets for dogs with cancer?

-There is some early stage evidence suggesting that ketogenic diets may be beneficial in slowing the progression of some types of cancer in dogs.
+There is some early-stage evidence suggesting that ketogenic diets may be beneficial in slowing the progression of some types of cancer in dogs.
 However, clinical evidence is limited.
-Most of the research on ketogenic diets and cancer has been conducted in laboratory settings or in humans, and translating these findings to dogs is not straightforward.
+Most of the research on ketogenic diets and cancer has been conducted in laboratory settings or on humans.
+Translating these findings to dogs is not straightforward.

-What this means is that we need more studies to establish the long-term effectiveness and safety of ketogenic diets for dogs with cancer.
+Therefore, further research is needed to determine the long-term safety and effectiveness of ketogenic diets for dogs with cancer.

-Before embarking on a keto diet, please consider this:
+Before starting a keto diet, please consider the following:

-To reach a state of ketosis, a dog’s diet must consist of a high percentage of fat, often surpassing 70% of dry matter (DM).
-However, it’s essential to remember that this approach is not suitable for all dogs.
+To reach a state of ketosis in dogs, their diet must contain a high-fat percentage, often exceeding 70% of dry matter (DM).
+However, it’s essential to keep in mind that this approach is only suitable for some dogs.